andreaskaris/sosreport-operator/README.md

 # Sosreport Operator - Developer's Guide

-This guide contains building and installation instructions.
-See [USERGUIDE.md](USERGUIDE.md) for the user guide.
+This guide contains building and installation instructions for developers of this operator.

+See [USERGUIDE.md](USERGUIDE.md) for the user guide and user installation instructions.

 ## OperatorSDK dependency